keithpitty/docs/rubyau/readme.md

 ### Fifth guideline: WE ARE HAPPY
 Like ruby we exist for the furtherment of ‘programmer happiness’.

-###  Fifth guideline: WE ARE HAPPY
-Like ruby we exist for the furtherment of ‘programmer happiness’.

 ## Committee Composition

 - According to the Ruby Australia constitution, we need to have the following office bearers: President, Vice-President, Secretary, Treasurer and two general committee members